Cozy, soft TV blanket, or cool, draping sweater? The properties of yarn are as important as gauge in determining whether your projects turn out well.

 Following the links above will take you to the list of yarns that YarnSub has found in each case.

 Swatching is your chance to experiment and reduce the uncertainty surrounding your project.
-A swatch is like an informal get-together between you, the yarn and the needles or hook, to decide if you want to work together.
-You're going to spend days, weeks, even months in each other's company.
-Invest an hour finding out if you're compatible first!
+A swatch is a low-cost way—in terms of both time and money—to decide if you want to work with that wool and needles combination.
+Invest an hour to make sure you're going to enjoy the following days, weeks, even months using that yarn!